Modelur/docs/docs/reference/land_use.md

 **NFA per Primary Unit**

 Define average Net Floor Area of one Primary Unit (eg. Apartment, Office, etc).
+Please note that this will take into calculation different factors defined for Terraces and Loggias, too.
 Primary Unit is defined in [Units section](#units)).

-Please note that this will take into calculation different factors defined for Terraces and Loggias, too.
+**Primary Unit per Storey**

+Define how many Primary Units (eg. Apartments, Offices, etc) reside on one storey.
+Use this option if you wan't to fix how many units there are on each storey regarding of its floor area.
+Primary Unit is defined in [Units section](#units)).

 **Secondary Unit per Primary Unit**